AdaCore/spark2014/docs/lrm/source/subprograms.rst

 .. _tu-fe-global_aspects-11:

-11. The ``global_items`` in a single Global aspect specification shall denote distinct entities.
+11. A user-defined equality operation on a record type shall have a Global aspect of ``null`` (see :ref:`overloading_of_operators`).

+    [This avoids the case where such a record type is a component of another composite type, whose predefined equality operation now depends on variables through the primitive equality operation on its component.]

 .. _tu-fe-global_aspects-12:

+12. The ``global_items`` in a single Global aspect specification shall denote distinct entities.

+.. _tu-fe-global_aspects-13:

-12. If a subprogram is nested within another and if the ``global_specification`` of the outer subprogram has an entity denoted by a ``global_item`` with a ``mode_specification`` of Input or the entity is a formal parameter with a mode of **in**,
+13. If a subprogram is nested within another and if the ``global_specification`` of the outer subprogram has an entity denoted by a ``global_item`` with a ``mode_specification`` of Input or the entity is a formal parameter with a mode of **in**,